IATA-Cargo/ONE-Record/working_draft/API/docs/subscriptions.md

 _([examples/SubscriptionRequest_example.json](examples/SubscriptionRequest_example.json))_

 !!! note
     The **@id** found in the subscription details provided by the Subscriber is not mandatory, but it can serve as a means for the Subscriber to manage various subscriptions.
 The Subscriber has the freedom to determine the format of this identifier.
-To access the SubscriptionRequest, both the Subscriber and the Publisher must utilize the id assigned by the Publisher for the SubscriptionRequest, rather than the id of the Subscription.
+To access the SubscriptionRequest, both the Subscriber and the Publisher must utilize the id assigned by the Publisher for the SubscriptionRequest ([https://1r.example.com/action-requests/599fea49-7287-42af-b441-1fa618d2aaee](https://1r.example.com/action-requests/599fea49-7287-42af-b441-1fa618d2aaee) in the example), rather than the id of the Subscription.

 **Step 3 - Send Notification to Subscribers**